Right Back Where We Started From: Soundtrack appearances

 "Right Back Where We Started From" was prominently featured in the 1977 film Slap Shot, during the scenes where the Charlestown Chiefs hockey team are traveling on their bus, and during the end credits.
 The VHS release of Slap Shot replaced "Right Back Where We Started From", and all other songs featured in the film, with stock music due to licensing issues.
 When Slap Shot was released on DVD in 2002, the original songs were restored.
 In the premiere episode of the HBO series 24/7, which focused on the 2011 NHL Winter Classic, "Right Back Where We Started From" was played over footage of the Pittsburgh Penguins traveling to the game, as an homage to Slap Shot.
 As a similar homage, the song is played after home wins by the New York Islanders, the Toronto Maple Leafs and the Sheffield Steelers, while the New York Rangers played the song in their locker room after home wins during the 2013-14 season.
 TD Garden organist Ron Poster occasionally plays the song during Boston Bruins games, and The Hanson Brothers (who were named after a group of characters in Slap Shot) recorded a punk rock version of the song for the soundtrack of Slap Shot 3: The Junior League, under the title "Get it Right Back".

 The song is also featured in the 2004 action comedy film Starsky & Hutch, during a scene where Ben Stiller's Starsky and Owen Wilson's Hutch are going clubbing to a disco with two eye-witness cheerleaders.

 Sinitta version

-A 1989 cover version of "Right Back Where We Started From" was released by British-American pop/R&B singer Sinitta and included on her second album, Wicked (1989).
+A 1989 cover version of "Right Back Where We Started From" was released by British pop/R&B singer Sinitta and included on her second album, Wicked (1989).
 It was released as the album's second single in June 1989 by Fanfare Records and met with success, attaining the top 20 in many countries, including the UK where it reached number four.
 Later, "Right Back Where We Started From" served as the title cut for a Sinitta retrospective released in 2009.